Dyslexia Discrimination at the Workplace

 (e) a condition, illness or disease which affects a person’s thought processes, perception of reality, emotions or judgement or which results in disturbed behaviour.

-What if it was a fellow worker that conducted the discrimination in the workplace ?
+What if it was a fellow worker that conducted the Discrimination at the Workplace ?

 A legal principle exists to deal with this and is called vicarious liability.